-If you want to jump higher, I highly recommend picking a time of year to dedicate solely to improving your physicality.
+If you want to jump higher, we highly recommend picking a time of year to dedicate solely to improving your physicality.
 A good jump program is limited in confounding variables produced by practicing or playing your sport.
-Identify when you play your sport the least.
+Identify when you play your sport the least to dedicate the most time to your strength and conditioning.
 With that said, let’s look at a brief sample overview of how I improved my jumping ability… THIS IS NOT A COMPREHENSIVE PLAN.

 Our vertical jump training works.
 Here’s an overview of how you can improve.